ChunZhou1/backup/README.md

 # Some special considerations in the program

-### 1: You need to disable google map display before getting the local position ,otherwise the display is not OK
+### 1: You need to disable google map display before getting the local position ,otherwise the map will not be displayed properly.

 ### 2: You need to disable google map display before changing the zoom and center of Google Maps.